 Layout must include a written abstract for previous evaluation and a poster, once the presentation has been accepted by the contest, in order to be featured in the 2016 WBWE.
 Both documents have to be written in English.

-Abstracts must contain a title, the author(s’) name(s) and the research content (introduction, methodology, findings and conclusions).
+Abstracts must contain a title, the author(s’) name(s) and the research content (objectives of the study, methodology, findings and conclusions).
 Abstracts must not exceed two pages.

 Format: Office Word documents (or Word-compatible).
 Text layout: the text should be justified, use single spacing and double space between the paragraphs.
 Font type: Times New Roman.
 Font size: 12.